NOPEEEEEEEEEEEE/Chronicles-of-Crafting-a-Hybrid-Ray-Tracer-in-DXR/index.md

 ### Hybrid pipeline

 For the hybrid pipeline, I am using 4 buffers.
-For each of them I stored one render target descriptor in a hescriptor heap, and one UAV descriptor in the descriptor heap that I use in the ray tracing pass.
-This way, I can just change the states of the resources between the passes, without having to copy anything.
+For each of them I stored one render target descriptor in a hescriptor heap, and one UAV descriptor in the descriptor heap that I use in the ray tracing pass(UAV's are nice because they allow both reading and writing).
+This way,I can use the same resource for both the rasterizer and for the ray tracer, without having to copy anything.

+The render targets are bound to the pipeline using OMSetRenderTargets.
+I have to make use of the position within the descriptor heap of the render targes when creating the CPU descriptor handles.

+The states of the resources have to be changed from RTV to UAV after the rasterizer pass and swaped back after the ray tracing pass.

+Before the ray tracing pass, the hescriptor heap containing the views for the resources needed shall be bound to the pipeline.

+The G-Buffer could also be passed as an SRV in the ray tracing pass, since I am doing no writing in this stage on these resources.

+Accessing the G-Buffer in the ray generation shader is very convenient.
+The texture is declared as an array, and the offset from the first UAV declared in the descriptor heap is uased as an index, to get the desired texture.

 ### Ambient Occlusion